 I used new compression-based methods for clustering in the field of network tomography.

-I have been in charge of some tutorial classes at the École Normale Supérieure.
+I was in charge of some tutorial classes at the École Normale Supérieure.

 Network Models and Algorithms